 Read the admission process on pages 6 to 26 in this e-booklet.

 Fill in and submit your common application form (CAF) online.
-If you try to apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on 31 October 2017 or your application will be late.
-Late applicants are not likely to get a place at an oversubscribed school.
+If you try to apply online and you cannot see your exact address in the list presented, or the schools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on 31 October 2018 or your application will be late.
+If your application is late, you are not likely to get a place at an oversubscribed school.

 Your online application is only valid when you press the 'Submit' button at the end of the 'Submit your application' page.
 You will then be issued with an application reference number (ARN).
 The eAdmissions Team will then send you a confirmation email which will include all the details of the application you have just made along with your ARN.
 In the case of twins, triplets and so on, make sure you have a different ARN for each child.

 Please make sure you attach all other forms and documents we ask for.
 This may be proof that you are the child's guardian, proof of address, or proof that your child is or was in the care of a local authority.

 Enclose a stamped self-addressed envelope with your written documents if you want a receipt.

 Fill in and return the supplementary information forms if you are applying for schools in or outside the borough, if those schools have asked for them.

 Give all relevant documents that have been asked for directly to the school or LA concerned.
 We will not pass on documents on your behalf.

 Please make sure you tell us if any of your or your child's details change.

+Need help to apply online?

+Help sessions are available at Dagenham Library on Tuesdays and Barking Learning Centreon Thursdays from 11 September until 30 October 2018.
+Each session starts at 9am and ends at 4.30pm.

+If you try to apply online and you cannot see your exact address in the list presented, or theschools you want to apply for are not listed, you must contact the School Admissions Team by 5pm on 31 October 2018.

+The closing date for your online application and the other information we ask for is www.lbbd.gov.uk/admissions

+31 October 2018

+Apply online for a secondary-phase school place now: